Joe-fromKorea/Vitepress/docs/index.md

       style: width:280px; height:auto; margin-left:auto; margin-right:auto;
     details: Studying as an Exchange Student at New York University
   - title: Feature D
     details: Will be updated
   - title: Feature E
     details: Will be updated
+  - title: Feature E
+    details: Will be updated